Do you need to transfer legal ownership?

 If the transferee is a company, you will need to complete the additional fields in the panel.

-6: address
+6: Address

-7: transfer
+7: Transfer

 This statement is appropriate in all cases; do not add to, or otherwise amend this panel.

-8: consideration
+8: Consideration

-9: Title Guarantees
+9: Registered Title Guarantees

-The types of guarantee are:
+The types of title guarantees are:

 • Full title guarantee: the transferor(s) guarantee, to the best of their knowledge, that there are no financial charges/encumbrances (such as mortgages) or other third party interests (such as rights of way/leases) which affect the property other than those already revealed to the transferee(s)

 • Limited title guarantee: a more restricted set of promises by the transferor(s).
-This guarantees that the transferor(s) have not themselves created, or allowed to be created, any charge, encumbrance or third party interest that still exists at the date of the transfer.
+This guarantees that the transferor(s) have not themselves created, or allowed to be created, any charge, encumbrance or third-party interest that still exists at the date of the transfer.

 10: Declaration of Trust